mascaldotfr/CoRT/warstatus/stats/README.md

 This is a carbon copy of the warstatus events array.
 Please see `/warstatus/README.md`.

-While the database could be optimized, according to benchmarks, each year of events (~100000 events) is leading to an additional 8ms execution time, and a database size increase of 4MB.
-That's about 250ms in 2033 for example.
+While the database could be optimized, according to benchmarks, each year of events (~100000 events) is leading to almost no increase in execution time, and a database size increase of 4MB.
 Which is more than acceptable, given that the script has at worst 1 minute to finish.
 All this on a cheap single core non NVME SSD VPS with 512MB of RAM, by the way.

 Events are never deleted, since anyway statistics are made from a temporary table containing only the events needed, and as mentioned above using the